mozman/ezdxf/docs/source/blkrefs.rst

 .. warning::

+    The DXF reference does not document all uses of blocks.
+The INSERT entity is just one explicit use case, but there are also many indirect block references and the customizability of DXF allows you to store block names and handles in many places.

+    There are some rules for storing names and handles and this module checks all of these known rules, but there is no guarantee that everyone follows these rules.

-    And even with all this careful approach, it is always possible to destroy a DXF document by deleting an absolutely necessary block definition.
+    Therefore, it is still possible to destroy a DXF document by deleting an absolutely necessary block definition.

 Always remember that `ezdxf` is not intended or suitable as a basis for a CAD application!